Overlord-Draconic-Fire/SlayThePrincessArchipelago/README.md

      You do not need to modify this.
 A new folder named `SlaythePrincess-Archipelago` will be created automatically.

-6. **Launch the game**
+6. **Launch the game at least 2 times.**
-   Start the game normally.
+   * When you start the game for the first time:
-   If the installation was successful, the Archipelago menu should appear.
+      * If the installation was successful, the Archipelago menu should appear
+      * Close the game and remove the `saves` folder from the game folder (even if you've already done it before)
+      * The next times you launch the game, you should no longer see the vanilla game saves.

-   Log in before starting a new game or a save file!
+   * Log in before starting a new game or a save file!

 ---